 So we think that “multitasking” is being efficient, but it’s actually slowing us down.
 And even more troubling is that we’re mostly blind to the costs.
 Gazzaley and Rosen note that “we are mostly oblivious to the toll that constant task switching generates.
 We convince ourselves that we can handle it because we mistakenly believe that we possess a brain that is built for multitasking; or, because we do it all the time, we feel that we must have become really good at it.”5

-In reality, however, the more often we engaging in task switching, the worse we become at managing distractions, staying focused, sorting the important information from the irrelevant, and even on task switching itself.1 In other words, the more you “multitask,” the worse you become at it.
+In reality, however, the more often we engage in task switching, the worse we become at managing distractions, staying focused, sorting the important information from the irrelevant, and even on task switching itself.1 In other words, the more you “multitask,” the worse you become at it.

 Now parents, please don’t make the mistake of thinking I’m talking about a problem your kids have.
 This is a problem we all have.
 And if today’s youth are tech-addicted and constantly switching tasks instead of focusing on schoolwork, that’s not really their fault.
 This is the world we gave them.
 And the best thing we can do is lead by example.